Oyedunni1/oyedunni-master-data-science-project-vhd/doc/Dunni_Thesis.md

 Although Artificial Intelligence (AI) models for valvular heart disease (VHD) have promising diagnostic benefits, they still face several limitations, mostly due to their single-modal nature and inbuilt challenges.
 Phonocardiogram (PCG) models are promising for initial screening because they are cost-effective.
 Still, they struggle with noise interference, inter-patient variability, and the scarcity of high-quality, standardized datasets.
 These limitations can affect their generalizability and their clinical use, which extends beyond simply distinguishing normal from abnormal heart sounds [(Oliveira et al., 2022\)](https://www.zotero.org/google-docs/?fMnFYK).
 Electrocardiogram (ECG)-based models have shown potential in detecting conditions like aortic stenosis (AS), aortic regurgitation (AR), and mitral regurgitation (MR) by identifying subtle patterns.
 Still, they are prone to reporting high rates of false positives, may miss structural anomalies that are not reflected in the heart’s electrical activity.
 They can sometimes show decreased accuracy in older patients or those with complex QRS complexes [(Bamford et al., 2024\)](https://www.zotero.org/google-docs/?eWJ1kT).
 A big problem most AI approaches face is the "black box" problem, where the complicated decision-making processes of deep learning algorithms are opaque, making it hard for clinicians to trust, explain, and widely adopt in clinical practice [(Al-Mahdi et al., 2025\)](https://www.zotero.org/google-docs/?ERHnxp).
 Furthermore, AI models are also susceptible to bias introduced by imbalanced or unrepresentative training datasets, which can lead to reduced generalisability across diverse patient demographics and different healthcare systems [(Zhang et al., 2024\)](https://www.zotero.org/google-docs/?qgI6zn).
 Lastly, the computational complexity of deep learning, specifically for multimodal systems, demands a considerable amount of resources, which can limit their scalability and real-time deployment in routine clinical care [(Khan et al., 2024\)](https://www.zotero.org/google-docs/?BBtejZ).
 The overreliance on single datasets further means that models often underperform during external validation, emphasizing the need for prospective, multisite studies to confirm their real-world effectiveness [(Abdessater et al., 2025\)](https://www.zotero.org/google-docs/?wmjGc6).

 The proposed research presents a PCG-based diagnostic framework aimed at predicting valvular heart disease.
 The framework uses PCGs, a cheap and portable alternative to echocardiography, rather than the traditional various clinical modalities.
-It utilizes deep learning models, specifically convolutional neural networks (CNN), which can be trained with PCG spectrograms.
-The CNN can learn temporal and spectral patterns to capture the time-varying bioacoustic heart sounds.
-I extract fractal and entropy-based features using different methods to capture the non-linear, compounded-based complexity exhibited by the heart signals.
-Both deep feature representations and fractal features are then put into an ensemble classifier (XGBoost) to improve predictive performance, robustness to noise and reliability, and use explainable AI for model assessments and interpretability.
+It utilizes a hybrid approach combining fractal analysis and spectral processing with ensemble machine learning.
+The system extracts 16 optimal features (6 fractal features for signal complexity analysis and 10 audio features for spectral analysis) from heart sound recordings.
+These features are processed through a weighted voting ensemble of three algorithms (Gradient Boosting, Random Forest, and Logistic Regression) to achieve 84.91% accuracy in VHD detection.
+The system includes real-time processing capabilities (10+ files/second) and comprehensive explainable AI features for clinical interpretability.

 2. ## **Statement of the Problem**